2672477/PlantPal/README.md

 Every few seconds, the ESP32 reads all four sensors and compares the values against predefined thresholds in the firmware.

-The firmware then chooses an expression that represents the plant's current condition.
+Based on those readings, the firmware selects an expression that reflects the plant's overall condition.
 For example, dry soil or poor lighting will display an unhappy expression, while good growing conditions display a happy one.

 The RGB LED also changes colour to match the current status, making it easy to check the plant from a distance.